Bioinformatics Core Facility

 Single guide RNA for CRISPR

-We are organizing a one-day workshop on Computational Mass Spectrometry-based Proteomics that includes hands-on training on how to run MaxQuant and Persesus on the 29th of April, 2020.
-The further details will be posted here.
+We are planning to organize a one-day workshop on Computational Mass Spectrometry-based Proteomics that includes hands-on training on how to run MaxQuant and Persesus.

 You can find some links for several useful links about Bioinformatics and programming.